ValerioLyndon/MAL-Public-List-Designs/README.md

 ## How to Report Issues

 I welcome anyone and everyone to use the Issues feature of GitHub here to notify me of problems or suggest me things.
-When you do though, please mention what theme you are talking about, IE. "Clarity", "Boku no Hero", etcetera.
+When you do though, please mention what theme you are talking about, IE. "Clarity", "Tilt", "that one with Yui in front of a field", etcetera.

 ## Modification of These Themes